pkwlo/pkwlo/README.md

 ## Hello world!
 I am a BCIT Computer Systems Technology CO-OP student in year 1.
-I am currently working on balancing school work, personal projects, and looking for a co-op position!
+I am currently working on balancing school, personal projects, and a co-op job.
 Feel free to connect with me by email or linkedin :)

 ## ⚡ What I'm comfortable with
 | Languages  | Frameworks  | Databases |